melissacollier/melissacollier.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Melissa, a postdoctoral fellow with the [Bansal Lab](https://www.bansallab.com/) at Georgetown University.
 My research examines the impact of social behavior on disease transmission in wildlife species.
-I am currently funded by the [Morris Animal Foundation's](https://www.morrisanimalfoundation.org/article/morris-animal-foundation-funds-8-new-wildlife-health-studies) Wildlife Training Fellowship
+I am currently funded by the [Morris Animal Foundation's](https://www.morrisanimalfoundation.org/article/morris-animal-foundation-funds-8-new-wildlife-health-studies) Wildlife Training Fellowship.

 My main focus is on respiratory disease spread in marine mammal populations.
 I currently lead research on disease transmission and health of dolphins in the Potomac River and Chesapeake Bay with the [Potomac-Chesapeake Dolphin Project](https://pcdolphinproject.org/).